gsemet/python-fiximports/README.rst

 ``Disable Python Fix Imports for this file (until restart)``

-    Disable the automatical fix of the import statements in the current file, independentely of the global setting ``autofix_on_save``.
+    Disable the automatic fix of the import statements in the current file, independently of the global setting ``autofix_on_save``.

 ``Enable Python Fix Imports for this file (until restart)``

-    Enable the automatical fix of the import statements in the current file, independentely of the global setting ``autofix_on_save``.
+    Enable the automatic fix of the import statements in the current file, independently of the global setting ``autofix_on_save``.

 Hint: open Command Palette (``ctrl+shift+P``) and type ``Fix...`` up to highlight full caption.